apache/spark/docs/cloud-integration.md

 For instructions on use, see
 [the EMRFS S3-optimized committer](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-s3-optimized-committer.html)

-For implementation and performanc details, see ["Improve Apache Spark write performance on Apache Parquet formats with the EMRFS S3-optimized committer"](https://aws.amazon.com/blogs/big-data/improve-apache-spark-write-performance-on-apache-parquet-formats-with-the-emrfs-s3-optimized-committer/
+For implementation and performance details, see ["Improve Apache Spark write performance on Apache Parquet formats with the EMRFS S3-optimized committer"](https://aws.amazon.com/blogs/big-data/improve-apache-spark-write-performance-on-apache-parquet-formats-with-the-emrfs-s3-optimized-committer/